linagora/tmail-flutter/docs/user-guide/profile.md

 #### On Web

 - If you no longer wish to forward your email, you can remove the forwarding email address.
-- You can click Delete icon in each forwading address or select multiple addersses (1) then click button `Remove` (2)
+- You can click Delete icon in each forwarding address or select multiple addresses (1) then click button `Remove` (2)
 - Confirm the deletion (3)

 ![Group 17 (1)](https://github.com/user-attachments/assets/4489b283-e051-4963-90da-c5baf2284d87)